 First, the Kenyan banking institutions are increasingly focusing on collaboration and partnerships with Fintech start-ups to provide innovative services and products to customers.
-This will enhance customer experience, enabling easier and more accessible digital banking services.
+This will enhance customer experience, enabling an easier and more accessible digital banking services.
 To this end, Application Programming Interfaces (APIs) and enhanced cybersecurity will play a key role in the emerging financial ecosystems.

 Second, the survey indicated a continued interest in innovation for climate action.
-Institutions highlighted the importance of the Sustainable Development Goal (SDG) 13 on Climate Action.
+Institutions highlighted the importance of Sustainable Development Goal (SDG) 13 on climate action.
 To this end, institutions have increased their solutions contributing towards greening the financial system.
 In recognition of the challenges and opportunities presented by climate change to the global economy, CBK issued a Guidance on Climate-Related Risk Management in October 2021, for the banking sector.
 This will steer the financial sector towards achieving sustainability.

 Third, institutions are prioritising efforts towards SDG 8 on Decent Work and Economic Growth.
 Creation of jobs will have a positive impact on the economy.
-Institutions emphasised Micro, Small and Medium Entreprises (MSMEs) financing and the support as a driving force to achieve decent work and end poverty.
+Institutions emphasised MSME financing and support as a driving force to achieve decent work and end poverty.
 Accordingly, it is critical that innovations focus on enhanced financial services to MSMEs.